juanitotaveras/doctor_logger/README.md

 ## TODO
 1. Number of weekends worked per doctor is only updated when you refresh the page.
 Need to write functions that update without refreshing.
-2. When new doctor is added, days and weekends are not evenly distributed anymore.
-Not a big deal, since current doctors won't really change.
+2. Some bugs in month_generator_function when new doctor is added.
 3. Add support for viewing on mobile device.

 ## Created by Juanito Taveras